Pay-per-click, social media, local SEO, link building, guest posting, directories, banner advertising, cost-per-action – gah!

 - How each piece interrelates

-Your results should reflect your overall goals in your affiliate marketing business; it may include converting visitors on an affiliate offers, building an email list, increasing your social media presence, or selling your own product/service.
+Your results should reflect your overall goals in your affiliate marketing business; it may include converting visitors on affiliate offers, building an email list, increasing your social media presence, or selling your own product/service.

 The content becomes a vehicle for your message.